AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/search-filters.md

 Adobe may add optional request and response members (name/value pairs) to existing API objects at any time and without notice or changes in versioning.
 Adobe recommends that you refer to the API documentation of any third-party tool you integrate with our APIs so that such additions are ignored in processing if not understood.
 If implemented properly, such additions are non-breaking changes for your implementation.
 Adobe will not remove parameters or add required parameters without first providing standard notification through release notes.

-## Example `search` Request
+## Example search requests

+The following JSON examples show each search feature described above.

+### `clause`

+"search": {
+  "clause": "'checkout' or 'cart'"
+}

-The following example requests data only for campaigns "10" and "11" with the `search` parameter by using their itemIds (line 9).
+requests data only for campaigns "10" and "11" with the `search` parameter by using their itemIds (line 9).
 The response returns the data requested for the `itemId` associated with campaigns 10 and 11 (lines 18-21 and 25-28).

 <CodeBlock slots="heading, code" repeat="2" languages="JSON,JSON"/>